 Fetch is PensionPro's data query tool.
-The Fetch querying tool acts as an open database where users who are given access can create customized queries of their PensionPro data.
+The Fetch querying tool acts as an open database where users can create customized queries of their PensionPro data.
 All queries created in Fetch can be saved, shared, and exported to multiple formats.
-The File Menu allows easy access to saved queries, the saving of new queries and to the program options.
+This makes it easy to create customized reports on PensionPro data, run those reports regularly, and even use that data elsewhere when needed.

 Tier Availability: Business